20 Essential Sales Skills

 Supporting customers throughout their journey builds loyalty and creates advocates.
 Good customer service means taking ownership of problems, communicating proactively, and ensuring customers get full value from what they purchased.

-After closing a deal, create a concrete success plan with clear milestones.
+After closing a deal, create a concrete success plan with clear milestones and objectives.
 Check in at key points to ensure things progress smoothly and address issues before they become problems.

 Service matters throughout the sales process, not just after the deal closes.
 How you handle scheduling conflicts, information requests, and other small interactions shapes the customer's perception of what working with you will be like.